mamun-swe/fastapi-bookself/README.md

 # FastAPI Bookself application

-This is a simple Bookself application like as CRUD built using PyMongo and FastAPI.
+This is a simple Bookself application like as CRUD built using Motor and FastAPI.

 ## Running the server